lywysocki/COMP4960---Portfol.io/README.md

 # Portfol.io
-A web application which uses stock historical data to make a price prediction for the user based on the ticker which they have imputed into the application.
+A web application which uses stocks' historical data to make a price prediction for the user based on the ticker and timeframe which they have imputed into the application.

 ## Prerequisites
 You will need: Python (recommend latest version or 3.11), pip, and a few hours for database download